UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Account_Services.md

 This application process is identical to the process above for students and non-permanent staff.

-All accounts thus provided are subject to all other ‘standard’ T\&C’s relating to their use of Research Computing services.
+All accounts thus provided are subject to all other ‘standard’ terms and conditions relating to their use of Research Computing services.

 ## Charges for use of research computing services